 - Access to quality health care for working families and other employee benefits;

-- Job training, adult education, and workforce development initiatives, including those under the Workforce Investment Act (WIA), to help local communities train and retrain workers;
+- Job training, adult education, and workforce development initiatives, including those under the Workforce Innovation and Opportunity Act (WOIA), to help local communities train and retrain workers;

 - Worker health and safety, including occupational safety and health;

 - Equal employment opportunity and civil rights in employment;